Scream (franchise): Video games

-In 2011, the game Scream 4 (stylized as SCRE4M), developed by Beefy Media and Codeglue, published by The Weinstein Company, was released for iOS and Android.
+In 2011, a Scream 4 video game (stylized as SCRE4M), developed by Beefy Media and Codeglue, published by The Weinstein Company, was released for iOS and Android.
+A multiplayer PC game in which players could take on the roles of both killers and victims was in development in 2011 by Fatshark, but it was cancelled.
+The working builds of the game were discovered in the leak of 12 terabytes of Steam files in August 2026.

-Ghostface has appeared as a playable character in the games Call of Duty: Warzone, Call of Duty: Black Ops Cold War, and Mortal Kombat 1.
+Ghostface has appeared as a playable character in the games Call of Duty: Warzone, Call of Duty: Black Ops Cold War, Dead by Daylight, Among Us, Mortal Kombat 1, Mortal Kombat Mobile and Fortnite.
+Ghostface also appeared briefly in the game Hooked on You: A Dead by Daylight Dating Sim.